Masiche1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Counts the number of Directories
+Displays ten newest files in the current directory